alicevatguven/AfetRota/README.md

 ## English

-# 📍 AfetRota - Offline Emergency Navigation / Çevrim Dışı Acil Durum Navigasyonu
+# 📍 AfetRota - Offline Emergency Navigation

 ### 📑 Overview
 **AfetRota** is an offline Android navigation application designed to provide life-saving routing during natural disasters and emergency situations where cellular networks are down or internet access is unavailable.